ericrommel/python_test_automation_book/README.md

 # Python Test Automation

-This training was broke down in 9 weeks.
+This training was broken down into 9 weeks.
 Each week can have one or more sections.
 Feel free to navigate there.

 ### [Week 1](weeks/week01/week01.md): Python Basics, Control Structures, and Functions in Test Scripts